BrandonT42/RainBorgCore/README.md

 From there, you must register a wallet with the tip bot using the `registerwallet` command.
 You can optionally also run a `redirecttips` function to have any funds tipped to directly to the RainBorg automatically go to its balance.
 Both of these functions must be run on a channel that both bots exist on, as Discord bots are unable to DM each other.
 To do this, go to a channel that both bots can see and type `$say .registerwallet address`, replacing the bot prefixes with the proper symbol, and address with your wallet's address.
 To redirect tips back to your bot's tip fund, you would use `$say .redirecttips`.

-After that is all set up, you can start using operator commands to configure your bot further, as follows:
+After that is all set up, you can start using operator commands to configure your bot further, see the documentation in the [RainBorg Wiki](https://github.com/turtlecoin/RainBorgCore/wiki/Operator-Commands).

-(coming soon)

 # Config Breakdown